hashicorp/vault/website/source/docs/internals/architecture.html.md

 technique can be disabled, and the master key used directly for unsealing.
 Once Vault retrieves the encryption key, it is able to decrypt the data in the storage backend, and enters the _unsealed_ state.
-Once unsealed, Vault loads all of the configured audit, credential and secret backends.
+Once unsealed, Vault loads all of the configured audit devices, auth methods, and secrets engines.

 The configuration of those backends must be stored in Vault since they are security sensitive.
 Only users with the correct permissions should be able to modify them,